CGonzC/VTAPnO_Locomotion_Analysis/README.md

-**Jupyter notebooks for behavioral, photometry, and electrophysiology analyses used in the VTAPnO pathway study.**
+# VTAPnO_Locomotion_Analysis

-Contents
+Jupyter notebooks for behavioral, photometry, and electrophysiology analyses used in the VTAPnO pathway study.

--Open-field locomotion direction classification from DeepLabCut tracking
+## Contents

--Frequency stimulation analysis
+- Open-field locomotion direction classification from DeepLabCut tracking

--Fiber photometry processing (ΔF/F, z-scoring, peri-stimulus alignment)
+- Fiber photometry PSTH processing (ΔF/F, z-scoring, peri-stimulus alignment)

--Opto-tagging and chronic recording summary analyses
+- Opto-tagging classification (MATLAB)

-**Usage**
+## Usage

-Install required Python packages (see requirements.txt).
+1. Install required Python packages (see `requirements.txt`).

-Place input files in data/raw/ (not included).
+2. Place input files in `data/raw/` (not included).

-Run notebooks in notebooks/ top-to-bottom.
+3. Run notebooks in `notebooks/` top-to-bottom.

-**Notes**
+## Notes
 This repository contains analysis code only.
 Raw data are not included.